inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/breaking-changes/breaking-changes.md

 id: Breaking Changes
 title: Breaking Changes
 ---

+## Breaking changes in 1.12.1

+There are no breaking changes for version 1.12.1.

 ## Breaking changes in 1.12.0

 There are no breaking changes for version 1.12.0.